philou/philou.github.com/source/_posts/2017-10-27-sustainable-productivity-in-extreme-programming.markdown

 Although it is now seen as a Scrum practice, Planning Game was part of original XP.
 Sticking to a basic planning game will give room for slack at the end of iterations.
 The trick is to leave the [infamous focus factor](https://www.infoq.com/minibooks/scrum-xp-from-the-trenches-2) away.

-> 💡 Basic planning game will give room for slack.
+> 💡 A simple planning game will give room for slack.

 Suppose a team member takes vacations for a sprint.
 The team should deliver less user stories that sprint.
 They'll have less story points to schedule on next sprint.
 This leaves room for slack and long term improvements such as refactoring, learning ...
 If half the team goes on holiday, that's a different story, adapt your schedule with gut feeling.